 Girls und Panzer has the Panzer VIII Maus.
 It No Sells everything the Ōarai team can throw at it, and it takes a completely hair-brained scheme no-one could have seen coming to finally stop it.

 The worst part is, the Juggernaut isn't dumb.
+(Calling him stupid is just a good way to make him angry.)
 In the classic two part issue where he fought Spider-Man, he told the hero that he learned from all the times where he was beaten by getting his helmet yanked off, so he welded it on with a laser torch.
 Another precaution he apparently took was to build a skullcap out of the same material as the helmet, and wear it underneath, for added protection just in case.
 Clearly, the fact that he's smarter than he looks makes him even more dangerous.

 In the Fear Itself event, Juggernaut becomes possessed by an ancient being in service of an Asgardian god, The Serpent, becoming "Kuurth, Breaker Of Stone".
 In this incarnation he is even more unstoppable.
 Not only are all his usual weaknesses removed (telepathy doesn't work, draining his powers doesn't work, and teleporting him away will result in him teleporting back where he was immediately), but X-Men's attempts to stop him quickly turned into something akin to the SCP Foundation's attempts to terminate SCP-682.
 They even resorted to having Adam X use his power to ignite a victim's blood, roasting him from within on the Juggernaut.
 The result: now he's unstoppable and on fire, or at least able to burn anything he touched.
 Ultimately, they resort to informing Cyttorak that his avatar is now serving another god.
 Cyttorak is naturally displeased, and Colossus volunteers to be his new avatar, gaining the power to stalemate Kuurth.